International

 Legislative Power

 Legislative power is vested in both the government and parliament.
-Togo has a unicameral parliament, with the members of the 91-seat National Assembly being elected every five years through proportional representation in multimember districts.
-The National Assembly votes the law as last resort and controls the action of the Government (art.
-81 of the Constitution).
+Togo has a bicameral legislature, consisting of the National Assembly and the newly established Senate.
+The National Assembly has 113 members elected every six years through proportional representation in multimember districts.
+The Senate plays an advisory role, reviewing legislation before the National Assembly makes the final decision.
+The National Assembly retains its authority to pass laws as the final decision-making body and oversees the government's actions.

 +